yuvaldori/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 Another alternative for events is the usage of JMS 1.1 on top of GigaSpaces, which is supported within the product and is recommended for client applications integrating with SBA applications.

 The events module includes components for simplified EDA/Service Bus development.
-These components allow [unified event-handling]({%latestjavaurl%}/data-event-listener.html) and provide two mechanisms for event-generation: a [Polling Container]({%latestjavaurl%}/polling-container.html) uses polling received operations against the space, and a [Notify Container]({%latestjavaurl%}/notify-container.html) which uses the space's built-in notification support.
+These components allow [unified event-handling]({%latestjavaurl%}/data-event-listener.html) and provide two mechanisms for event-generation: a Polling Container {%latestjavanet polling-container-overview.html%} uses polling received operations against the space, and a Notify Container {%latestjavanet notify-container-overview.html %} which uses the space's built-in notification support.

 {% anchor Space-Based-Remoting%}

 ## Space Based Remoting

-The [Remoting]({%latestjavaurl%}/space-based-remoting.html) package provides capabilities for clients to access remote services.
+The Remoting {%latestjavanet space-based-remoting-overview.html %} package provides capabilities for clients to access remote services.
 Remoting in GigaSpaces XAP is implemented on top of the data grid's clustering model, which provides location transparency, fail-over, and performance to remote service invocations.
-OpenSpaces implements [remoting]({%latestjavaurl%}/space-based-remoting.html), using the space as the transport layer, similar to [other Spring remoting components](http://static.springframework.org/spring/docs/3.0.x/reference/remoting.html).
+XAP implements remoting , using the space as the transport layer, similar to [other Spring remoting components](http://static.springframework.org/spring/docs/3.0.x/reference/remoting.html).

 Remoting can be viewed as the alternative to Java EE Session Beans, or Java RMI, as it provides all of their capabilities as well as supporting synchronous and asynchronous invocations, and dynamic scripting languages - enabling you to use Groovy or Ruby in your space-based applications.